tahngarth825/yesangel/README.md

 # FOR MYSELF:
 TODO:
-0. Make Log-in page
+1. Make Log-in page
+2. Change location to be zipcode?
-1. Add photos and questions to views, flux-cycles, api endpoints, and db schema
+3. Add photos and questions to views, flux-cycles, api endpoints, and db schema
-2. find a way to make the questions and photos the same for both yourself and others' profiles)
+4. find a way to make the questions and photos the same for both yourself and others' profiles)
-3. Views: userdetails should include "looking for"
+5. Views: userdetails should include "looking for"
-5. SKIP TURBOLINKS!
+6. SKIP TURBOLINKS!